bugs1toy/Setup-Minecraft-in-docker-integrated-with-Playit/SetupMinecraftindockerintergratedwithPlayit.md

       <img width="1578" height="1220" alt="image" src="https://github.com/user-attachments/assets/3be38c39-7e99-4d13-bd4b-d2616bcd7f4a" />

     • Paste the command into the cli for your server do not click enter yet, we need to edit the command if you do not want it to be disposable.
-Replace “- -rm”  with “-d” without the quotes.
+Replace “--rm”  with “-d” without the quotes.

-        ◦ Optional: add “- -name” if you want to give it a non randomly generated name
+        ◦ Optional: add “--name” if you want to give it a non randomly generated name

-            ▪ Ex: docker run -d -it - - name PlayitExample - - net=host -e SECRET_KEY (everything else in the copied command)
+            ▪ Ex: docker run -d -it -- name PlayitExample -- net=host -e SECRET_KEY (everything else in the copied command)

-                • Note: I had to add a space between the dashes for the sections with double dash otherwise in the program I used to type this document would automatically create one long line.
-Do not add a space between the dashes for the sections with a double dash

             ▪ If you have already created the docker container and didn’t give it a name, review below